-This article explains you on how to use the options available in the Report List and Settings pages.
+This article explains to admins how to use the options available in the Report List and Settings pages.

 The Report Builder feature is categorized into two pages, the Report List and Settings.
 The Report List view page contains all the existing reports, folders, list view options and allows you to create new reports.
-The Settings has options to enable/disable the report data downloads, lazy loading of report widgets, configure color palette settings and custom colors.
+The Settings has options to enable/disable the report data downloads, chart editor settings, color palette settings, and custom colors.

-To access Report Builder, navigate to Administration > Report Builder (BETA).
-The following pages are available:
+To access Report Builder, navigate to Administration > Report Builder:

 Report List Options